-The EPA has been working with other NSW Government agencies and the Forestry Corporation of NSW (FCNSW) to understand the impact of the fires on the environment and wildlife, local communities and the forestry industry.
-Forestry operations are proceeding under special conditions in selected areas of fire-affected State Forests to assist in bushfire recovery efforts for fire-affected regional communities.
-The EPA has issued FCNSW with a set of supplementary site-specific environmental conditions to be applied to these harvest operations.
-The conditions are required to be applied in addition to the prescriptions set out in the Coastal Integrated Forestry Operations Approval, and are issued on a case by case basis, only where it may be determined that the environmental risk associated with harvesting operations can be reasonably mitigated.
+Following the bushfires we continue to work with other NSW Government agencies and the Forestry Corporation of NSW (FCNSW) to understand the impact of the fires on the environment and wildlife, local communities and the forestry industry, and to encourage a precautionary approach to where and how forestry operations occur.

+We issued FCNSW with a set of supplementary site-specific environmental conditions that were applied to forestry operations in selected areas of fire-affected State Forests to help in bushfire recovery efforts for fire-affected regional communities.
+The conditions were required in addition to the prescriptions set out in the Coastal Integrated Forestry Operations Approval, and were issued on a case by case basis, only where it was determined that the environmental risk associated with harvesting operations could be reasonably mitigated.

 Site-specific operating condition requirements

-- Increased protections around landscape features like rainforest, rocky outcrops and heathy vegetation as these areas often provide important shelter and food resources for animals, and the right environmental conditions for the regeneration of unique native plants
+- increased protections around landscape features like rainforest, rocky outcrops and heathy vegetation as these areas often provide important shelter and food resources for animals, and the right environmental conditions for the regeneration of unique native plants

 - the significant expansion of protections around streams